singhnaman320/Goldilocks_Assignment/README.md

                1. Searching in Hashmap with user input using scanner class
                2. Searching in Hashmap by simply taking the array of keys to be searched

+## Problem-6: This problem is similar to problem-4 and solved using Tech Stacks:
+               1. Spring Boot
+               2. Hibernate
+               3. Maven
+               4. MySQL

+## Problem-7: To solve this problem:
+               1. Write the main class
+               2. Compile the problem using [javac CommandLine.java]
+               3. To provide an argument and print it in the command line.
+Use [java CommandLine Hello], Where Hello is the argument